FlorentCollin/Groupe1-PGL-2018-2019/README.md

 # Slay
-Slay is a turn base strategy game created for the Software Engineering course at UMons.
+Slay is a turn-based strategy game created for the Software Engineering course at UMons.
 The goal of this game is to capture regions of a map by moving and buying soldiers.
 This game is playable offline and online versus up to 6 players.

 ## Screenshots